Between a rock and a hard place

 This phrase originated in the USA in the early part of the 20th century.
 It is the American manifestation of a phrase that exists in several forms in other cultures.

 The dilemma of being in a position where one is faced with two equally unwelcome options appears to lie deep in the human psyche.
 Language always reflects people's preoccupations and there are several phrases that express this predicament.
-The first of these quite literally conveys the uncomfortable nature of the choice between two lemmas (propositions), i.e. 'on the horns of a dilemma'.
+The first of these quite literally conveys the uncomfortable nature of the choice between two lemmas (propositions), that is, 'on the horns of a dilemma'.
 Other phrases that compare two less than desirable alternatives are 'the lesser of two evils', 'between the devil and the deep blue sea', 'between Scylla and Charybdis', 'an offer you can't refuse' and 'Hobson's choice'.

 The earliest known printed citation of 'between a rock and a hard place' is in the American Dialect Society's publication Dialect Notes V, 1921: